To book Rory Sutherland please contact your JLA Agent.

 Rory was appointed Head of Copy, and shortly afterwards Creative Director of Ogilvy.
 He has also served as the president of the Institute of Practioners in Advertising (IPA) - the first ‘creative’ to do so.
 Ogilvy is now part of the massive WPP ad and media group and count Ford, Unilever, IBM, American Express, BP, and British Airways amongst their top accounts.

 With characteristic wit and erudition Rory looks at the successes, the failures and the outright bizarre from the ad world.
 He analyses what branding means, what creativity is, and the value of persuasion over compulsion.
+In particular he looks at behaviours - as individuals and groups, consumers and employees - and how we often make the wrong decisions, or the decisions others want us to make.
 He considers how the potato was rebranded by Friedrich the Great of Prussia, the mysteries behind advertising, why the media is like food and why cheap, imaginative answers can often be better than expensive ones.

 As Creative Director of one the most successful ad agencies in the world, Rory wouldn't be out of place in a modern day version of Mad Men.
 You'll warm to him straight away.
 He overturns your assumptions, lets you in on branding secrets, and shows how human behaviour isn’t always logical – wrapping it all up with an easy humour and bundles of charm.
 You’ll come away buzzing with insights and ideas, and a knowing smile.
 JLA Agent Mark Truman